 - Unlawful possession, use, sale, offer to sell, furnishing, or being under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the California Health and Safety Code; an alcoholic beverage, or intoxicant of any kind; or unlawful possession of, or offering, arranging or negotiating the sale of any drug paraphernalia, as defined in California Health and Safety Code Section 11014.5.

 - Committing or attempting to commit robbery or extortion.

 - Causing or attempting to cause damage and/or defacing College District property or private property on College District controlled facilities.

-- Theft, attempted theft, or knowingly receiving stolen College District property or private property.
+- Stealing or attempting to steal College District property or private property on campus, or knowingly receiving stolen College District property or private property on campus.

 - Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the College District.

 - Engaging in harassing or discriminatory behavior based on race, sex, gender, religion, sexual orientation, age, national origin, disability, or any other status protected by law.